 - PPE- including face mask, hand gloves, ear plugs, overalls, and knee pads- total of $100

 Remember, sanding is usually done as part of home refinishing projects.
 Therefore- when hiring a flooring professional, the sanding costs may not be standalone.
 More often, the costs of sanding are included within the total refinishing costs.
-Other costs include the costs staining and coating the hardwood surface, or the cost of replacing worn-out planks.
+Other costs include the costs of staining and coating the hardwood surface, or the cost of replacing worn-out planks.

 Pros and Cons of Sanding hardwood floor